Caltech-IPAC/nexsciTAP/Sphinx/ADQL_translation.rst

 DBMS SQL just fine, we decided to pre-process the ADQL into local SQL before giving it to the engine.

-We use Oracle internally (because of a Caltech site license), so that is our first implementation.
+We use Oracle internally (because of a Caltech site license), so that was our first implementation.

 We will start with the following ADQL::